-Ria is a Lecturer in Geography, Sustainability and Environment at the University of Glasgow within the School of Education.
+Ria is a Senior Lecturer in Geography, Sustainability and Environment at the University of Glasgow within the School of Education.
 She is also a Senior Associate Fellow of the Institute of Advanced Teaching and Learning at the University of Warwick.

 Prior to her current role, Ria developed her research into Environmental Education and Sustainable Communities through several positions, most recently as a Research Associate at the Sustainable Places Research Institute, at Cardiff University (2013-2017).
 She has also previously held a Research Fellowship in Education for Sustainability (2012-2013) at the University of Warwick.
 She was a Research Assistant at the ESRC Centre for Business, Relationships, Accountability, Sustainability and Society (BRASS), at Cardiff University (2011-2012).
 From 2007-2009, Ria was a lecturer at Cardiff Metropolitan University.
 She gained her PhD and PgC-Teaching in Higher Education from the University of Wales in 2007.